danielBCN/crucial-dso/README.md

 all of them access the the shared data using the DSO layer.

 ## Usage

+This project is built on top of a certain version of Infinispan that requires Java 8.
+Additionally, AWS Lambda only supports (out-of-the-box) Java 8 runtimes.
+Therefore, this projects needs to be compiled and executed with Java 8.
+Newer versions will result in compilation/execution errors.

 ### Application and cloud threads
 Applications are built like simple Java code that uses Crucial's abstractions.